 I’m not breaking too much ground with that headline.
 Most of us know the Josh Hamilton story.
-A former number-one-overall pick who struggled with drugs and alcohol for years then finally got his life turned around, becoming a star outfielder for the Rangers.
+A former number-one-overall pick who struggled with drugs and alcohol for years then finally got Addiction Treatment Rehab and turned his life around, becoming a star outfielder for the Rangers.
 Hamilton had a relapse back in 2009 and then again Monday creating a major fork in the road for the Rangers.

 Hamilton is eligible for free agency after this season, and the Rangers need to make a long-term decision on him.
 The Rangers front office said one of the reasons they didn’t aggressively pursue Prince Fielder is they wanted to hold money back to lock up Hamilton long-term.
 Now that decision needs to be re-examined.

 In his comeback, Hamilton has been aided by an accountability coach, Johnny Narron who would track his movements particularly on the road.
 Narron has moved on to become the Brewers hitting coach and can no longer be that guy.
 There was a thought of his father-in-law taking the position but he eventually backed out due to family commitments.
 The Rangers need to ask themselves this: Are we going to invest many years and $100+ million dollars on a player who needs an accountability coach?